gravitational/teleport/rfd/00xx-ec2-tags.md

 EC2 tags will be supported everywhere that dynamic labels are currently supported (i.e. SSH, Kube, Apps, and Databases).

-When a node is created, it will check if it is running in an EC2 instance.
-If it is, start a service (similar to dynamic labels) that periodically [every 10min] queries the instance metadata service and update the tags.
+When a node is created, check if it is running in an EC2 instance.
+If it is, start a service (similar to dynamic labels) that periodically [every 10min] queries the instance metadata service and updates the tags.
 Tags created this way will use the [`aws`/`aws.ec2`/`aws/ec2`/`ec2`] prefix.

 In order to use this feature, instance tags in metadata must be enabled for the instance.